 The Isles of Scilly remain a bit of a mystery to even the most seasoned British traveller.
-You might know someone who went many years ago or perhaps you’ve seen the Isles’ turquoise waters and white sand beaches in a brochure or on Instagram.
+You might know someone who went many years ago or perhaps you’ve seen the Scilly Isles’ turquoise waters and white sand beaches in a brochure or on Instagram.
 Maybe you’ve heard about the Scillies’ “seaside of yesteryear” appeal or perhaps you just know that the islands are an awfully long way from the rest of England.
 But what is it really like on the Isles of Scilly?
 And how do you get there?
-I’ll be answering these questions and many more in this guide to planning a family holiday to the Isles of Scilly.
+I’ll be answering these questions and many more in this guide to planning family holidays in the Scilly Isles.

 When should you book your trip to the Isles of Scilly?